dylsteck/casterscan/README.md

 Casterscan is a block explorer for Farcaster.
 It currently lets you view:
 - a firehose of the latest casts, either as a list or grid
-- the details of any cast(text, embeds, responses per api/hub provider)
+- the details of any cast(text, embeds, responses per api/snapchain provider)
-    - you can also view cast details with our [cast action](https://farcaster.xyz/~/add-cast-action?url=https://casterscan.com/frames/actions/inspect-cast)

 There are two goals for Casterscan's utility:
 - make it easy to access Farcaster data
-- give each atomic unit of data available on [hubs](https://www.thehubble.xyz/) its own URL, starting with casts
+- give each atomic unit of data available on [Snapchain](https://snapchain.farcaster.xyz) its own URL, starting with casts

 ## How to run locally
-1. `npm install`
+1. `bun install`
 2. Copy `.env.example` to a new `.env.local` file and add your Neynar API key under `NEYNAR_API_KEY`
-3. `npm run dev`
+3. `bun run dev`

 Have any questions/comments or want to keep up with/contribute to Casterscan?
 - [Message on Farcaster](https://farcaster.xyz/dylsteck.eth)